 Castle Mountain Resort, tucked away in the southwest corner of Alberta, carries a lot of secrets.
 Did you know it was featured in a Warren Miller film?
 How about that it played host to SnowSeekers' first documentary, Sunny on the Slopes?
-I bet you didn’t know that it’s one of only two places in Alberta where you can go cat skiing (the other being the newly re-opened Fortress Mountain).
+I bet you didn’t know that it’s one of only two places in Alberta where you can go cat skiing (the other is Fortress Mountain).

-If you're new to the backcountry, or just want to try out cat skiing and/or epic POW tracks, this experience was made for you.
+If you're new to the backcountry, or just want to try out cat skiing and/or epic powder tracks, this experience was made for you.

-With 25 cm of fresh powder overnight and blue bird skies, our day of cat skiing was incredible!
+With 25 centimetres of fresh powder overnight and blue bird skies, our day of cat skiing was incredible.
 Stephen Murray, known as “the Grunt” at CJAY 92 FM, Calgary’s most popular morning radio show, said, “I’ve been cat skiing here at Castle twice ... both adding up to be the best two days I have ever been on a mountain.
 Even better than heli-skiing.”

 Calgary-based Ryan Leslie, host and reporter for Sportsnet, said, “Without question, this is the best value in the ski industry.
 This is my fourth time here.”
 Leslie was booked only 10 days later to come back with nine of his mates.

-Check out the Flickr slideshow below for photos from our day cat skiing.
+Check out the Flickr slideshow below for photos from our day of cat skiing.

 *All slideshow photos courtesy of Sam Schofield